Managed Service Provider (MSP) noun

 - If your contingent workforce volume isn’t high enough to justify the use/cost of an MSP

-What Can a Managed Service Provider Do For Me?
+What Can a Managed Service Provider Do For My Contingent Staffing Needs?

 MSPs leverage the influence of your EVP and reputation in the market to source contingent and SOW workers through the management of preferred suppliers, reduce your agency spend, and ensure that you secure the best talent in every market at competitive rates, not just the most readily available talent on the market.
 An MSP partner should also provide market intelligence on where to find the best talent and at what price.